omidarmat/webDevNotes/JavaScript/javascript-theory.md

 **`.forEach()`**: used to loop over an array.
 It receives a callback function in order to tell it what to do.
 So it is the `forEach()` method that will call the callback function, not us.
 The method loops over the array and in each iteration, it will call the callback function.

 - Receives a callback function as argument.
-- Callback has access to: 1) current element of array, 2) current element's index, 3) the entire array that is being looped. (order matters)
+- Callback has access to: 1) current element of array, 2) current element's index, 3) the entire array that is being looped over. (order matters)

 ```js
 const movements = [200, 450, -400, 3000, -650, -130, 70, 1300];